 Work done on Space Robotics including the European Operations Framework (EOF) in Horizon 2020, and especially on the phase A-B1 mission studies to be launched in 2020, should be exploited where possible.
-The EOF guidelines139 should be applied to and enhanced by the orbital demonstration mission.
+The EOF guidelines should be applied to and enhanced by the orbital demonstration mission.

-Further reference is given in a technical guidance document140.
-Technical documents of the previous studies in the H2020 Strategic Research Cluster Space Robotics Technologies141 are available on the PERASPERA website.
+Further reference is given in a technical guidance document.
+Technical documents of the previous studies in the H2020 Strategic Research Cluster Space Robotics Technologies are available on the PERASPERA website.

-Specific conditions The EU estimates that an EU contribution of between EUR 1.00 and 2.00 million would allow these outcomes to be addressed appropriately.
+Specific conditions Expected EU contribution per project The EU estimates that an EU contribution of between EUR 1.00 and 2.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-The total indicative budget for the topic is EUR 5.10 million.
-Innovation Actions The conditions are described in General Annex B. The following exceptions apply: Some activities, resulting from this topic, may involve using classified background and/or producing of security sensitive results (EUCI and SEN).
+Indicative budget The total indicative budget for the topic is EUR 5.10 million.
+Type of Action Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: Some activities, resulting from this topic, may involve using classified background and/or producing of security sensitive results (EUCI and SEN).
 Please refer to the related provisions in section B Security - EU classified and sensitive information of the General Annexes.